-These Injunctions relate to the servicing of gas boilers at housing association properties, or any rented property.
-They require serving if the tenant has not allowed the service engineer access into their property to service the equipment much of which by law has to be done at least once a year.
-The documents are issued by the court and require serving upon the tenant.
-On some occasions, we find that the tenant has actually moved out of the property without informing the Housing Associations, so this is also a good way of checking residence of the tenants.
+These Injunctions related to the servicing of gas boilers at housing association properties, or any rented property.
+They require serving if the tenant has not allowed the service engineer access into their property to service the equipment much of which by the law has to be done at least once a year.
+These documents are issued by the court, and require serving upon the tenant.
+On some occasions, we find that the tenant has moved out of the property without informing the Housing Associations, so this is also a good way of checking residence of the tenants.

-These documents should be displayed outside premises prior to application of a licence to open a public house, nightclub or similar premises, their purpose is to advise nearby residents of the procedure, should they have an objection to such an establishment.
-These notices should be checked on a daily basis for a period of 14 days and replaced if any are removed.
+These documents should be displayed outside premises prior to application of a licence to open a public house, nightclub or similar premises.
+Their purpose is to advise nearby residents of the procedure, should they have any objections.
+These notices should be checked on a daily basis for a period of 14 days and replaced if they are removed.

 These orders require personal service upon the Respondent and can relate to a number of things, such as anti-social behaviour or children/family related matters.
 We regularly serve throughout the UK including all the major cities such as London, Birmingham, Manchester, Leeds, Cardiff, Belfast, Glasgow and Edinburgh, as well as every other area of the U.K